Motjiang/Unified-UI/README.md

 - Secure login using JWT tokens with password reset via Mailjet email integration.

 ### Cloud Deployment
--Soon >> it will be hosted on Microsoft Azure using App Services, SQL Database, and Blob Storage for scalability and reliability.
+- Soon >> it will be hosted on Microsoft Azure using App Services, SQL Database, and Blob Storage for scalability and reliability.

 ## Technology Stack